JHU-EN-601-644-S25/therma_track/README.md

 # Therma_track
 ## Project Overview

+Therma Track is a cross-platform temperature monitoring app for patients which aligns to the cybersecurity standards of the FDA Class II medical devices.
+The security of this App is protected via multiple aspects, including data encryption, cloud security, multi-factor authentication, and access control.
+We have conducted systematic security testings based on the FDA requirements, please check [ThermaTrack_InternalTest](https://github.com/JHU-EN-601-644-S25/ThermaTrack_InternalTest) for the reports.

+The basic features are:
-Therma Track is a cross-platform temperature monitoring app for patients.
-It allows users to monitor patient vitals in real-time through both web and mobile applications.
+1. allow patients and authorised clinicians to monitor patient data in real-time through both web and mobile applications;
+2. upload patients data to the cloud in real-time;
+3. allow patient and clinician registrations.

 ## Opening the Web and Android app